Crew’s Top Three Favorite Halibut Recipes

 - Serve on yummy soft bread with lettuce and tomato for a more traditional sandwich style or as a dip with a side of crackers.
 For a gluten free or healthier option, try serving with large leaves of romaine lettuce or endive and eat as lettuce wraps.

 Hopefully after reading this blog post your mouth is watering!
 We have shared three yummy and versatile recipes.
-Keep in mind that they all require fresh Alaskan Halibut, which is dependent upon booking your 2021 Halibut Charter with Inlet Charters.
+Keep in mind that they all require fresh Alaskan halibut, which is dependent upon booking your 2021 Halibut Charter with Inlet Charters.
 We can not wait to get fishing again and hope that this post has inspired you to come out with us on the beautiful waters of Kachemak Bay and the Cook Inlet.
-Click here to take a look at our options for halibut fishing this summer 2021 .
-Stay tuned for our next blog post in which we will be sharing our top three crew favorite Alaskan Salmon recipes!
+If you’d like to check out our favorite salmon recipes, check out our blog post!
+If you make any of these recipes, be sure to tag us on Instagram or share to our Facebook Page, we’d love to see!